A guide to the top Zendesk products in 2026

 For a small business, Zendesk Support is foundational for managing customer inquiries efficiently.
 Zendesk Guide is also highly recommended to enable self-service, reducing the volume of repetitive questions and empowering customers to find answers independently.

-The blog highlights that information silos are a common challenge.
-To combat this, consider implementing an AI platform that integrates across all your Zendesk products and other knowledge sources.
+The blog highlights that bringing knowledge together is a great way to improve performance.
+To achieve this, consider implementing an AI platform that integrates across all your Zendesk products and other knowledge sources.
 This creates a unified knowledge base, ensuring agents have consistent access to information.

 No, Zendesk Sell is a separate sales CRM product.
 While it integrates with Zendesk Support to provide valuable context, it is not part of the Zendesk Suite plans and must be purchased as an independent offering with its own pricing structure.